 You have put your finger on the main problem with the world today.
 Some Christians feel that it is their duty to wipe out non-Christians and their religions.
 Some Muslims feel that it is their duty to wipe out non-Muslims and their religions.
 Some Hindus feel the same way.
 Some Protestants and Roman Catholics feel the same way towards each other.
 And so on, for many of the world's approximately 300 major faith groups.
 The result is chaos, mass killing and even genocide.

 Consider the situation in the recent past between Jews, Muslims

 and Christians in Lebanon.
 Consider the past conflict between Serbian

-Orthodox, Muslims and Roman Catholics in Bosnia.
+Orthodox, Muslims and Roman Catholics in Bosnia during the 1990's.
 Consider Northern Ireland,

 Philippines, etc. These are all countries with segments of their population